 Next, set your iron on medium (or setting 4) and press down until you have some nice pleats.

 Now, take your long piece of ribbon, enough to go around the waist and tie in a bow, and hot glue to the outside of the skirt.
 I cut this ribbon to 55″.

 This is what it looks like on the other side.

-The next step is optional.
-I don’t like seeing unfinished edges like this so I cut a smaller piece of brown ribbon to hide this part.
+This step is optional: I don’t like seeing unfinished edges like this so I cut a smaller piece of brown ribbon to hide this part.

-Cut a small piece of ribbon to glue on the inside over the unfinished edge.
+Next, cut a small piece of ribbon to glue on the inside over the unfinished top edge.
 I would suggest heat sealing the edges of the ribbon as well.